sidewayss/html-elements/README.md

 - `currency` / `currency` when set, sets [`style`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#style) = `"currency"` and [currency](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#currency_2) = the attribute value.
 It is only relevant when `locale` is set. [`currencyDisplay`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#currencydisplay) is always set to `"narrowSymbol"`.
 - `accounting` / `accounting` is a boolean that toggles [`currencySign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#currencysign) = `"accounting"`, which in many (but not all) locales encloses negative numbers in parentheses.
 Only relevent when `currency` and `locale` are set.
 - `notation` / `notation` sets [`notation`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#notation) to the attribute value.
 Defaults to `"standard"`. *Untested!
 I don't understand the implications of the various options.*
 - `any-decimal` / `anyDecimal` is a boolean.
 According to the [General Conference on Weights and Measures](https://www.bipm.org/en/committees/cg/cgpm/22-2003/resolution-10), across all locales the decimal marker is represented by one of only two characters: comma `,` and period `.`.
-Many countries officially use comma, but unofficially the de facto standard is the Anglo format of decimals as period and thousands as comma, which appears in contracts, advertisements, and everywhere else in daily life.
+Many countries officially use comma, but unofficially the de facto standard is the Anglo format of period for decimals and comma for thousands.
+It appears in advertisements, supermarket price tags, and everywhere else in daily life, even legal documents.
     - unset / `false` enforces the locale's decimal character (which defaults to `.` when `locale` is unset).
     - `""` / `true` allows either `,` or `.` regardless of locale.

-NOTE: When you combine a currency symbol with units, it displays as currency per unit.
+__NOTE:__ When you combine a currency symbol with units, it displays as currency per unit.
 For example:
 ```js
 inputNum.locale   = "es-MX";  // Español, Mexico
 inputNum.currency = "MXN";    // Mexican Peso